Sahiljain0/BookSTore/README.md

 - Use either Postman or Swagger UI to test various endpoints.
 - Refer to the `APIDoc.md` file for any additional details or examples.

+# for admin registration
+    role = 1

+# for student registration
+   role = 0